SAP-archive/teched2020-DAT162/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/open_sql_console.png)

-2. We first try got get an idea how the data looks like now, so we execute the following SQL statement.
+2. We first try to get an idea how the data looks like now, so we execute the following SQL statement.

 ```sql
 SELECT * FROM "SALARYSQLDEMO"."SalarySQLDemo.db::SalariesKAnonymity";